gongahkia/sagasu-4/DEPLOYMENT.md

 ```

 **Notes:**
+- `SMU_EMAIL` and `SMU_PASSWORD` are **required** for the scraper to authenticate
+- Without these credentials, the frontend will display an overlay indicating env variables are not configured
 - Use comma-separated values for multi-value fields
 - Date format: `DD-MMM-YYYY` (e.g., `20-Nov-2025`)
 - Time format: `HH:MM` (24-hour)